• Skip to primary navigation

 Serving Suggestions

-Serve individual servings over rice (white rice, cauliflower rice or brown rice) or crispy fried rice or similar cellophane noodles (or other pasta) alongside steamed vegetables, such as broccoli or roasted veggies as side dishes.
+Serve individual servings over rice (basmati rice, cauliflower rice or brown rice) or crispy fried rice or similar cellophane noodles (or other pasta) alongside steamed vegetables, such as broccoli or roasted veggies as side dishes.

-📋 Beverage Pairings - This slow cooker Mongolian beef is a rich and saucy dish, perfect to pair with red wine and beer.
+Beverage Pairings - This slow cooker Mongolian beef is a rich and saucy dish, perfect to pair with red wine and beer.
 Lighter non-alcoholic options include green tea and water (still or sparkling).

 Freezing And Storing Instructions